duckietown/hatchery/readme.md

 On first launch, you may need to setup a Python SDK.
 From **File | Project Structure** (or alternately **Preferences | 🔍 Python Interpreter | Project Interpreter**), then select or create a new *Python SDK* to receive coding assistance in Python files.

+### Contributing

+To contribute to this project, run the following command from inside the project root directory:

+`./gradlew runIde -PluginDev`

+This will download and run IntelliJ IDEA CE and open the project.
+You are ready to get started!

 #### Plugin

 Existing users of JetBrains' IDEs (ex.
 PyCharm, CLion, or IntelliJ IDEA) can install Hatchery directly through the IDE, via **File | Settings | Plugins | Browse Repositories... | :mag: "hatchery"**.
 Older versions of Hatchery are also available through the [plugin repository](https://plugins.jetbrains.com/plugin/10290-hatchery).